-The rooms are furnished with bedsteads, tables, chairs, and dressers; but students furnish rugs, window curtains, dresser and table scarfs, pictures, or any other articles they may desire to make the room homelike.
+The rooms are furnished with bedsteads, tables, chairs, and dressers, but students furnish rugs, window curtains, dresser and table scarfs, pictures, or any other articles they may desire to make the room homelike.

 Each student is expected to bring a pair of blankets, comforter, bedspread, pillow, change of sheets, pillow slips, towels, and three napkins, all plainly marked with the owner's name in indelible ink.
 Payson's ink is recommended.
-The School cares for the laundry of sheets, pillow slips, towels, and a limited amount of personal clothing.